Despite clemency, Oklahoma may execute Julius Jones this week, an expert explains why

 Dunham adds that U.S. voters are also electing more reform prosecutors with promises never to seek the death penalty, or to use it much more sparingly than their predecessors.

 But, of course, there are states that still employ capital punishment.
 And in those that do, Dunham says, there’s a clear line you can draw from slavery to lynching to Jim Crow segregation to modern mass incarceration.
-They’re states with the fewest procedural protections against wrongful capital convictions and wrongful death sentences.
-These are states that have significant racial disparities in capital charging practices and capital sentencing practices, and have courts that are more likely to refuse to review claims of unconstitutional trials or unconstitutional death sentences and instead impose procedural hurdles.
+These states have the fewest procedural protections against wrongful capital convictions and wrongful death sentences.
+They also have significant racial disparities in capital charging practices and capital sentencing practices and have courts that are more likely to refuse to review claims of unconstitutional trials or unconstitutional death sentences and instead impose procedural hurdles.

 Since 1976, people of color have accounted for 43% of total executions and make up over half of the inmates who are currently scheduled to be executed.
 In Texas, Black people make up less than 13% of the population yet represent 44.2% of death row inmates.
 Nationally, Black Americans make up 42% of death row inmates.